jayakor/jayakor/README.md

 - 👋 Hi, I’m John Akor
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Data Analytics with Dahel Tech
+- 🌱 I’m currently learning Data Analytics with Dahel Techies
 - 💞️ I’m looking forward to collaborate with Startup companies and Business owners
 - 📫 How to reach me on [LinkedIn] (https://www.linkedin.com/in/john-akor-56a906259)